bcgov/platform-services-status-page-notifications/notifications/2025-05-22_SILVER_INFRAS.md

 **Will there be an impact on the Platform apps?**

 SILVER pods will be drained from the impacted servers and re-scheduled.
 The old nodes will be removed from the cluster and replaced by newly built nodes.
 This will be completed on one node at a time.
-It is not expected to be particularly disruptive as applications are not hosted on these servers.
+The HAProxy routers are hosted on these servers so connections will drop as it fails over.
+Otherwise it is not expected to be particularly disruptive as applications are not hosted on these servers.

 Impacted nodes are:
 mcs-silver-infra-04.dmz